-When you check out you are able to choose from an assortment of shipping rates and services.
+You are able to choose from an assortment of shipping rates and services at check out.
 Within the US, small, light items are often most economical to ship via USPS.
 Our cast iron products ship via UPS.

 How does international shipping work?

-For shipments to most countries in the world you can pay customs duties and import taxes at check out.
-When you pay import charges upfront your package will ship DDP (delivered duty paid).
+For shipments to most countries in the world customs, duties, and import taxes are calculated at check out.

-Shipping charges on international orders placed prior to March 24, 2022 do not include any import taxes, duties, or customs brokerage fees.
-These orders will incur additional import fees which will vary depending on the destination.
-Expect to receive a bill from the carrier at the time of delivery for the collection of import duties, customs brokerage fees, and sales or value added taxes.
+If import charges are not paid at check out, import fees which vary depending on the destination will be due upon delivery.
+In that case, expect to receive a bill from the carrier at the time of delivery for the collection of import duties, customs brokerage fees, and sales or value added taxes.

 Where can I find bread recipes?

 The Fourneau ovens were designed to bake "hearth breads".
-The Fourneau 2.0 bread oven is used for free-form loaves, not baked in a pan.
 You can use any of your favorite bread recipes with Fourneau Grande, which is large enough to accommodate small bread pans as well as free-form loaves.